AndresCalimero/gvcp/README.md

 ## Summary

-  GVCP is a web server made with **Node JS** whose main purpose is to make video conferencing easier, without having to install any software or plugin, only with a [compatible browser](http://www.webrtc.org) and a webcam.
+  GVCP is a web server made with **NodeJS** whose main purpose is to make video conferencing easier, without having to install any software or plugin, only with a [compatible browser](http://www.webrtc.org) and a webcam.

 ## Installation